-The Cameron University Department of Agriculture and Biological Sciences will celebrate Darwin Day on Tuesday, February 14, with a special presentation by guest speaker Dr. Doug Wood.
-Wood’s topic, “Madagascar - Evolution and the Eighth Continent,” will begin at 5 p.m. in the CETES Conference Center.
+Psi Eta, the Cameron University chapter of Beta Beta Beta, will celebrate Darwin Day on Monday, February 12, with a presentation by Dr. Mike Dunn, Professor of Biology.
+Darwin Day is an annual celebration of the contributions of Charles Darwin made to biology and our understanding of evolution.
+Dunn’s presentation will begin at 5:30 p.m. in the CETES Conference Center.
 The event is open to the public at no charge.

 Darwin Day is observed internationally to inspire people to reflect and act on the principles of intellectual bravery, perpetual curiosity, scientific thinking, and hunger for truth as embodied in Charles Darwin.
 In 1858, Darwin broke with conventional scientific thinking with the publication of “On the Origin of Species.”
 His long-researched theory of evolution is now the foundation of modern biology and is considered an essential tool in understanding the development of life.

 February 7, 2017